tifrueh/mlaatkst/README.md

 ### Installation with pyinstaller

+_This is the main option for installing the app in the moment.
+If you already have python 3.9.7 installed, jump directly to 3.
+If you already have python 3.9.7 and pyinstaller installed, jump directly to 5._

 1. Download python 3.9.7 for your OS.
 [Here](https://www.python.org/downloads/release/python-397) is a link to the official download page.
     You will need to scroll down until you see a table containing downloads and then choose the correct one for your system: